vivdiwakar/GSuite/ParseGmailMboxToMaildir/README.md

 BY DATA EXPORTS FROM GOOGLE ONLY.
 AND IT WORKS; THIS DOESN'T MEAN IT WILL WORK FOR YOU, (SORRY IF IT DOESN'T) AND I TAKE NO RESPONSIBILITY FOR ANYTHING GOING WRONG.__

+__SO, BACKUP EVERYTHING - MULTIPLE TIMES - AND TEST, TEST, TEST AND TEST AGAIN BEFORE USING IN PRODUCTION.__

 ## Assumptions & Limitations ##

   - Google outputs the mbox in DOS-style with CRLF line terminators, so the